 FILM CRITICISM

-I’ve also written film criticism and history since the early 2000s, publishing the book Mormon Cinema: Origins to 1952 in 2018 and hundreds of articles for Filmmaker magazine—about independent film and new media—and academic journals—generally about the confluence of Mormonism and cinema.
-All of my online Filmmaker articles are here, and following are a few samples of my online articles.
+I’ve also written film criticism and history since the early 2000s.
+Drawing on my background in Mormonism and interest in developing narrative technology, I’ve published the book Mormon Cinema: Origins to 1952, which won the 2018 Association for Mormon Letters’ Award in Criticism, as well as hundreds of articles for Filmmaker magazine—about independent film and new media—and academic journals—generally about the confluence of Mormonism and cinema.
+All of my online Filmmaker articles are here, and here are a few samples.